 Essentially, the dominant fox will walk tall, while the submissive animal will attempt to get as low to the ground as it possibly can; in the case of the vixen, the fox may even roll over, exposing the vulnerable stomach and genitals as a sign of submission.
 One cannot, however, base our interpretation of an encounter based solely on the body posture: the facial expressions of the foxes involved in the conflict are also highly significant.

-In some cases, particularly when the combatant animals are vixens, the foxes may rear up to face one another, with ears flat, mouth agape, hind feet widely-spaced, tails curved out and downwards, with front paws on the shoulders of the other fox (holding each other at a roughly 45-degree angle): this is the aptly-named foxtrot.
+In some cases the foxes may rear up to face one another, with ears flat, mouth agape, hind feet widely-spaced, tails curved out and downwards, with front paws on the shoulders of the other fox (holding each other at a roughly 45-degree angle): this is the aptly-named foxtrot.
 Unlike the elegant ballroom dance (which apparently actually gets its name from the actor Henry Fox, who is credited with its invention in 1914), there is nothing smooth or sophisticated about two foxes engaged in a foxtrot.

-Each fox attempts to push the other backwards, screaming with sharp explosive vocalisations (called ‘gekkering’) as they go.
+Each fox attempts to push the other backwards, screaming with sharp explosive vocalisations (called “gekkering”) as they go.
 The winner appears to be the one that successfully topples their opponent or causes their opponent to turn away.
-In some instances the ‘battle’ may be prolonged and end with both animals lying on the ground screaming at each other.
-Rarely, however, does a foxtrot end in bloodshed.
-Indeed, that is the point of this highly ritualised displaying – it allows the animals to establish dominance passively, without the need for violent combat (and hence serious injury).
-Despite how aggressive an encounter may look or sound, serious injury is comparatively rare.
-Cubs may sometimes foxtrot to settle disputes or as part of play.
+In some instances, the “battle” may be prolonged and, when no clear winner emerges, it ends with both animals lying on the ground screaming at each other.
+Despite how aggressive an encounter may look or sound, bloodshed and/or serious injury is rare.
+Indeed, that is the point of this highly ritualised displaying—it allows the animals to establish dominance passively, without the need for violent combat (and hence serious injury).
+Foxtrotting is arguably more common among quarrelsome vixens, but dog foxes, particularly those reaching sexual maturity, will often engage in the behaviour with siblings, and on occasion a vixen may trot with an overzealous dog.
+Cubs may also foxtrot to settle disputes or as part of play.

 Many studies on fox society suggest that it is the dominant pair that is primarily responsible for territory maintenance and the dog appears to do most of the scent marking and fighting with interlopers.
 Fights among vixens are not, however, uncommon and a dominant vixen may squabble with other subordinate vixens in her social group, or engage in fights with neighbouring vixens.
 In some cases, the dominant vixen and dog may work together to see off an intruder.
 David Macdonald recounted just such an encounter in Running with the Fox.